rromannissen/rhoar-microservices-demo/README.md

 The procedure to install the OpenShift Pipelines Operator [is explained in detail in the OCP official documentation](https://docs.openshift.com/container-platform/4.4/pipelines/installing-pipelines.html).
 This operator doesn't come out of the box in vanilla OCP 4 and should be installed to run this demo.

-### Creating the namespace
+### Using the right namespace

-All demo materials have been configured to use a namespace or project named **order-management**.
-While it is possible to use any other name for the target project, it would require modifying the deployment configuration for all components, along with the ArgoCD application definitions.
-This task could be error prone, so do it at your own risk.
-To create the **order-management** namespace simply run:
+The target namespace or project named **order-management** was already created while configuring ArgoCD.
+In order to make sure that all the resources to be created in the following steps are instantiated in the right place, change to the target project by running:

 ```
-oc new-project order-management
+oc project order-management
 ```

+In case you decided to change the name of the target namespace, change into that project using the same command.

 ### The build-bot service account